15 things you (probably) didn't know about Raiders Of The Lost Ark

 Indiana Jones should be taught as a subject at school.
 Seriously, that's how important he is.
 Kids would be like: "I hate Mondays because I've got double maths and double Physics, but at least the day ends with TRIPLE INDIANA JONES!"

-Besides Tom Selleck who famously tested for the lead role (see footage here), actors considered for the part of Jones include Sam Neil, Nick Nolte, Steve Martin, Bill Murray, Chevy Chase, Tim Matheson, Nick Mancuso, Peter Coyote, and Jack Nicholson.
+2. Besides Tom Selleck who famously tested for the lead role, actors considered for the part of Jones include Sam Neil, Nick Nolte, Steve Martin, Bill Murray, Chevy Chase, Tim Matheson, Nick Mancuso, Peter Coyote, and Jack Nicholson.
 Jeff Bridges turned it down.

-Two actors take two roles in the movie.
-Vic Tablian played Barranca (top left) and the monkey owner (bottom left) while wrestler Pat Roach played "giant Sherpa" who met his demise in the fire at the Nepalese bar (top right) and a doomed mechanic who gets up close and personal with a plane's rotor blades (bottom right).
-Roach returned for the next two Indiana Jones films, he was the chief Thuggee guard in Temple of Doom (picture here) and a member of the Gestapo in Last Crusade (see here).
+5. Two actors take two roles in the movie.
+Vic Tablian played Barranca and the monkey owner, while wrestler Pat Roach played "giant Sherpa" who met his demise in the fire at the Nepalese bar and a doomed mechanic who gets up close and personal with a plane's rotor blades.
+Roach returned for the next two Indiana Jones films, he was the chief Thuggee guard in Temple of Doom and a member of the Gestapo in Last Crusade.

 Hang on, what the hell's a cheese casserole?

-There's a number of Star Wars references in the movie.
-Most famously, there's the hieroglyphs resembling C-3PO and R2-D2 (pictured, top and left) and the OB-CPO markings on the plane which nod to Obi-Wan Kenobi and C-3PO.
+12. There's a number of Star Wars references in the movie.
+Most famously, there's the hieroglyphs resembling C-3PO and R2-D2 - see a picture in our best movie easter eggs feature - and the OB-CPO markings on the plane which nod to Obi-Wan Kenobi and C-3PO.